Proportional Selection in Networks: Theoretical Analysis

-On the other hand, \mesrank and \meskatz also satisfy a stronger property.
-Consider an arbitrary strongly connected subgraph within a larger component of a graph.
+We go a step beyond and define an even stronger property.
+Consider a strongly connected subgraph within a larger component of a graph.
 Since this subgraph is not entirely separate from other nodes, its delegated votes may flow outside the group.
-However, these votes will always flow to their successors.
-In the previous axioms, we assumed that a group deserving representation would be represented by its own members.
-In contrast, we now allow for representation through successors.
+However, these votes will always flow to their successors---which are shared by all nodes in the (strongly connected) subgraph.
+Under component-entitlement, we assume that a group deserving representation would be represented by its own members; here we allow for representation through successors, as those are also supported by the members of the considered group.